QUIQQER/package-history/README.md

 The QUIQQER History Package provids history / archiv functionality for a page.

-- It saves the changes of a page
++ Saves the changes of a site
-- It can restore older versions of pages
++ Restore older versions of site
++ Compares different versions of a site